Peerages in the United Kingdom: Division and rank

 Most peerages since 1801, and all subsequent peerages from 1898, are created within the division of the Peerage of the United Kingdom.
 Hereditary peerages are still extant in the other divisions: the Peerage of England, the Peerage of Scotland, the Peerage of Great Britain and the Peerage of Ireland.

 Since 2009 almost all life peerages are created, by convention, at the rank of baron, the sole exception being the royal life peerage of the Dukedom of Edinburgh in 2023.
 The reason for this is that the Life Peerages Act 1958 restricts the issuing of writs of summons to life peers (entitling the peer to sit in the House of Lords) to those created at the rank of baron only.
 While peerages remain part of the honours system, the main reason for creating new peers is for them to hold a seat in the House of Lords.
 A government could theoretically support the creation of a life peerage at a more senior rank as an honour for someone who displayed particularly meritorious service, who did not want to enter parliament, but so far no government has done so.
+Life peerages at higher ranks have been created historically, such as the Duke of Ireland and Countess of Yarmouth.